Blockchains have a range of intriguing use cases, find out where you could start seeing blockchain next.

 Blockchain applications in the insurance industry have broad potential.
-Insurance companies can reduce costs, streamline processes, and provide a more transparent claims process for customers.
+Insurance companies can reduce costs, streamline processes, and provide customers with a more transparent claims process.

 Transactions can also be simplified, helping claims be resolved quicker.
 Many parts of the insurance process involve a lot of manual intervention.
-These repetitive and manual tasks can often be improved via blockchain, providing the insurance industry with many potential use cases to consider in the future.
+These repetitive and manual tasks can often be improved via blockchain, providing the insurance industry with many potential use cases to consider.

 Blockchain Royalty Payments

-Payments can even be automated using smart contracts to send payments once certain conditions are met, such as a download taking place or other purchases made on the platform hosting your content.
+Payments can even be automated using smart contracts to send payments once certain conditions are met, such as a download or other purchases made on the platform hosting your content.